xlani/CarND-Advanced-Lane-Lines/writeup.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The radius of curvature is given in meters assuming the curve of the road follows a circle.
+The radius of curvature is calculated as stated in lesson 35 in the project slides.

 For the position of the vehicle, I assumed the camera is mounted at the center of the car and the deviation of the midpoint of the lane from the center of the image is the offset.